jerryorta-dev/launch-darkly-demo/README.md

 - [Launch Darkly Admin](https://app.launchdarkly.com/default/test/features)

+See UI hosted at https://launch-darkly-demo.web.app/

-## Local Environment
+### Local Environment

 Clone this repo, along with the secrets repo `https://github.com/jerryorta-dev/launch-darkly-secrets-private` as a sibling to this repo ( if you have access ).
 In this repo, run `npm run secrets` to copy the secrets to the nx library
 `libs/any-shared/secrets/src/lib`.
 Then you can run the local server ( see below ).

 If you need to create a secrets repo, follow this [template repo](https://github.com/jerryorta-dev/launch-darkly-secrets-private-template)

-## Run Development server to load Launch Darkly `Test` environment feature flags
+### Run Development server to load Launch Darkly `Test` environment feature flags

 Run `npx nx serve demo` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-## Run Production server to load Launch Darkly `Production` environment feature flags
+### Run Production server to load Launch Darkly `Production` environment feature flags

 Run `npx nx serve demo --prod` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+### Deploy to firebase

+Only production is configured for deployment.

+Run in console: `npm run d.demo.prd`

 ## Architecture